abhinov-gogoi/FlyAway/README.md

 ## Setup
 To run in your localhost - Clone into local and run project on tomcat server.
 If any issue check artifact is build properly.
 <br><br>
-To deploy on a server use .war file which can be found in out\artifacts\JavaEEWebApp_war\JavaEEWebApp_war.war
+To deploy on a server use FlyAway.war file.

 ## Coming Up
 1. Form/Input Validation